tamunoWoks/Business_Intelligence_with_PowerBI/Part1.md

 To access a particular dashboard, you must first open a workspace and then click the Dashboards tab.
 Keep in mind that every dashboard represents a customized view of an underlying dataset.

 If you own a dashboard, you have permission to edit it.
 Otherwise, you have only read-only access.
 You can share a dashboard with others, but they may not be able to save any changes.

+#### Navigation pane:
+All the capabilities discussed to this point are labels found in the Navigation pane.
+You would use the Navigation pane to complete actions to locate and move between a workspace and the various Power BI capabilities you want to use (dashboards, reports, workbooks, datasets).

+Your Navigation pane options are endless.
+A user can:
+»»Expand and collapse the Navigation pane.
+»»Open and manage your favorite content with the help of the Favorites option.
+»»View and open the most recently visited section of content.